 The Fund is subject to a number of risks, including investment, compliance, operational and valuation risks, among others.
 Risk oversight forms part of the Board's general oversight of the Fund and is addressed as part of various Board and committee activities.
 Day-to-day risk management functions are subsumed within the responsibilities of the Investment Adviser and other service providers (depending on the nature of the risk), which carry out the Fund's investment management and business affairs.
 The Investment Adviser and other service providers employ a variety of processes, procedures and controls to identify various events or circumstances that give rise to risks, to lessen the probability of their occurrence and/or to mitigate the effects of such events or circumstances if they do occur.
 Each of the Investment Adviser and other service providers has its own independent interests in risk management, and their policies and methods of risk management will depend on their functions and business models.
 The Board recognizes that it is not possible to identify all of the risks that may affect the Fund or to develop processes and controls to eliminate or mitigate their occurrence or effects.
 The Board will require senior officers of the Fund, including the President, Treasurer and Chief Compliance Officer ("CCO") and the Investment Adviser, to report to the full Board on a variety of matters at regular and special meetings of the Board, including matters relating to risk management.
-The Board and the Audit Committee also receive regular reports from the Fund's independent registered public accounting firm on internal control and financial reporting matters.
-The Board also receives reports from certain of the Fund's other primary service providers on a periodic or regular basis, including the Fund's custodian, distributor and administrator.
+The Board and the Audit Committee also receive regular reports from the Fund's other primary service providers on a periodic or regular basis, including the Fund's custodian, distributor and administrator.
 The Board may, at any time and in its discretion, change the manner in which it conducts risk oversight.